-Electrocution & Electrical Injury Lawyers
+Electrocution & Electrical Injury Law Firm in Houston, Tx

 In Houston electrical injuries are often the result of workplace accidents.
 In many instances they are caused by negligent activities.
 Contact the electrocution injuries attorneys at Michael P. Fleming & Associates, P.C. for a free consultation to discuss your claim.